Camping With Bears In Yellowstone Park

 Allowing a bear to obtain human food even once often results in the bear becoming aggressive about obtaining such food in the future.
 Aggressive bears present a threat to human safety and eventually must be destroyed or removed from the park.
 Please obey the law and do not allow bears or other wildlife to obtain human food.

-a minimum of 4 feet horizontally from any post or tree.
-Garbage should
+and a minimum of 4 feet horizontally from any post or tree.
+Garbage

-also be treated the same as all other food items, and suspended or
+should also be treated the same as all other food items, and suspended

-secured in a bear proof container.
-Deposit human waste at least 200
+or secured in a bear proof container.
+Deposit human waste at least

-out carefully before spending the first night.
-If you do find garbage
+campsite out carefully before spending the first night.
+If you

-or other food items on the ground left by the previous campers, it
+do find garbage or other food items on the ground left by the

 Dealing With Bears in Camp